 Choosing the Right Hardshell Jacket

-Another major consideration is what type of weather your jacket will be subjected to on a regular basis.
-"Normal" weather is completely different in the Cascades than it is in the Rockies.
-If heavy rain is a normal part of going into the mountains for you, like it often is in the Cascades, then you may want to look at a shell which features GORE-TEX, which is probably going to be more waterproof than an air permeable waterproof/breathable shell.
+Another significant consideration is what type of weather your jacket will be subjected to on a regular basis.
+"Normal" weather is entirely different in the Cascades than it is in the Rockies.
+If heavy rain is a regular part of going into the mountains for you, like it often is in the Cascades, then you may want to look at a shell which features Gore-Tex, which is probably going to be more waterproof than an air permeable waterproof/breathable shell.
 On the other hand, if you live in Colorado, where it seemingly never rains and then only in very short spurts, absolute waterproofness may not be your biggest concern and an air permeable shell may serve you better.

 Also be sure to consider the outdoor activities where you will need your hardshell jacket.
 Backcountry skiing is intrinsically aerobic (you spend 90% of the time moving and sweating), so a lightweight, air permeable shell will probably keep you dryer from within.
 On the other hand, ice climbing tends to be a colder activity with long periods of sitting or standing still and potentially getting dripped on.
-In this case, a heavier GORE-TEX shell will most likely keep you dryer from the outside and warmer.
-An additional consideration might be weight.
-If you're counting ounces, then light is right; however be sure that you don't sacrifice too much on weather protection.
+In this case, a heavier Gore-Tex shell will most likely keep you dryer from the outside and warmer.

-The products described in this review range from $375 on the low end all the way to $599 on the high end.
+The products described in this review range from $279 on the low end all the way to $650 on the high end.
 Unlike most things in this world, we found that price does not accurately correspond to the best product when considering these hardshell jackets.
-In fact, four of our award winners were under $400 retail, signifying that perhaps the desire to create more affordable jackets has actually contributed to more innovative designs and materials.
-In general, hardshell jackets are worth the money they cost if you really need one!
+In fact, two of our award winners were under $425 retail, signifying that perhaps the desire to create more affordable jackets has contributed to more innovative designs and materials.
+In general, hardshell jackets are worth the money they cost if you need one!
 For the especially budget conscious, you may consider checking out our Rain Jacket Review.
-In many circumstances, these layers can serve your needs, and if they wear our too quickly, you can often buy another one for cheaper than one hardshell.
+In many circumstances, these layers can serve your needs, and if they wear out too quickly, you can often buy another one for cheaper than one hardshell.